-- Identify the problem by analyzing the gap through literature survey - Conduct the experimental work to solve structural engineering problems - Validate the experimental results using simulation models - Write a technical report related to selected topic - Present outcome of the study with the help of ppt. - Manage any type of design and construction projects.
+- Identify the problem by analyzing the gap through literature survey. - Apply the experimental work to solve structural engineering problems. - Analyze the experimental results using simulation models. - Make use of the technical report related to selected topic. - Illustrate the outcome of the study with the help of ppt.